 It should be noted that a veteran can only receive a maximum of a 10% rating when combining multiple non-compensable service-connected disabilities.
 If a veteran eventually receives a compensable disability rating at or equal to 10%, the veteran can only receive compensation based on that new rating, and the previous 10% rating (based on multiple non-compensable service-connected disabilities) will be removed.

 Have Questions About Your VA Disability Benefits?

-If you have multiple 0% VA ratings and believe that you’re entitled to an increased rating for your medical conditions, the team at Hill & Ponton is here to help.
-Our social security and veterans disability attorneys help on their path to VA disability compensation by assessing your eligibility for veterans benefits.
+If you have multiple 0% VA ratings and believe you’re entitled to an increased rating for your medical conditions, the team at Hill & Ponton is here to help.
+Our veterans disability attorneys help on the path to VA disability compensation by assessing your eligibility for veterans benefits.
 Contact us today for a free case evaluation.